 - Income forecasts for worst-case and best-case scenarios

-That’s just some of the information a bank will need before they even consider lending you any money!
+That’s just some of the information a bank will need before even considering lending you any money!

 You need cash reserves… do you have any?

-That’s why building up some sort of reserve capital can go a long way to establishing the foundations for early success.
+That’s why building up some reserve capital can go a long way to establishing the foundations for early success.

 But why do you need reserve funds?

 Well, the main reason is because of hidden expenses that you most certainly will incur.
-You could have planned perfectly but in all types of business, there are always hidden expenses and a gym is no different.
+You could have planned perfectly, but there are always hidden expenses in all types of businesses, and a gym is no different.

-Most business analysists will tell you, aim for reserve capital that covers a least two months of rent and staff costs.
+Most business analysts will tell you to aim for reserve capital covering at least two months of rent and staff costs.
 Those are likely to be your biggest monthly overheads starting out.

-And if something goes horribly wrong, you know you can still pay your rent and your staff as you try to turn things around.
+And if something goes horribly wrong, you can still pay your rent and staff as you try to turn things around.

-Other costs you need to consider include utility bills (including water, gas, internet and more), office supplies, building maintenance, gym equipment and furnishings.
+Other costs you must consider include utility bills (including water, gas, internet, and more), office supplies, building maintenance, gym equipment, and furnishings.

-A gym is going to fail without clients, that’s a no-brainer.
+A gym is going to fail without clients; that’s a no-brainer.
 But you can’t just open a gym and think that’s enough to bring in clientele.
-Again, this is another subject that probably needs its own blog post but let’s look into it a little bit, ok?
+Again, this subject probably needs its own blog post, but let’s look into it a bit, ok?

-First up, it goes without saying that if you start your own gym, you are going to have SOME clients.
+First, it goes without saying that if you start your own gym, you will have SOME clients.
 These are going to include the following: